Different types of treatment work for different people. It depends on how sick a person is and what drugs the person is addicted to.

 - see how drugs changed their behavior

-- learn how to deal with problems so that they don't choose to escape by getting high
+- learn how to deal with problems so they won’t go back to using drugs

 - learn to avoid places, people, and situations where they might be tempted to use drugs